- Detached Character Property

 A panelled partially glazed door leads through in to the entrance porch with lovely exposed stone lintel.
 Another partially glazed door leads through to the central hallway which provides access to the main living room which has a large inglenook fireplace containing a wood burner.
 This pleasant sized room is well lit via a south facing window with working wooden shutters and has exposed beams to the ceiling.
 From the living room to the west lies a lounge with open fire, hearth and mantle piece with an attractive multi-coloured tiled inset.
 There are French doors out to the rear garden and a window facing south.
 Either side of the fireplace there is a variety of shelving and cupboard space.

 Also off the main hallway lies the breakfasting kitchen with pine hand built units and oak work tops.
 The inset Belfast style sink with mixer tap above is positioned nicely to display the rear garden through a wide window.
 In addition there is also an AGA, Jerusalem stone tiles to the floor and French doors leading out to the west.
 To the east of the kitchen lies the dining room which has a wall of exposed stone, two Velux windows facing south as well as a large picture window also facing south.
 The ceiling is part vaulted and as such displays rustic beams.
 The utility room lies just off the kitchen and contains a versatile and large amount of generous storage.
 It contains plumbing for washer dryer and dishwasher, 1.5 bowl ceramic sink with mixer tap, two Velux windows and a rear door.
+There has also been a brand new Worcester Bosch boiler fitted in August 2020 with a 5 year guarantee through a local installer.
 The eastern wall is exposed stone and there are exposed beams to the ceiling.

 From the central hallway, cast iron spiral stairs lead to the first floor…